Dynamic stretching definition

 Since dynamic involves you moving your body repetitively, static stretching is where you hold a stretch for a period of time like statue.
+You can do this with a tool, another body part, or a workout partner—as long as know how to perform PNF stretching.
 Rather than preparing your body and mind for the exercise or activity you’re going to do, static stretching has been shown to decrease power output but it has “trivial” effects in the short term.

 What is the focus of dynamic stretching?

-Because dynamic stretching is sports-specific and does not have a specific guideline, such as the number of reps and duration, or a to-do list, you can do almost any type of repetitive movement that fits your activity.
+Because dynamic stretching is sports-specific and doesn’t have a specific guideline, such as the number of reps and duration, or a to-do list, you can do almost any type of repetitive movement that fits your activity.

 But based on the SAID principle (specific adaptation to impose demands), the type of dynamic stretching you choose should mimic the activity that you’re going to do.
 For example, soccer players may do leg swings in various planes of motion, and a wushu practitioner doing figure-8 arm swings to mimic strikes and sword swings.
 Therefore, dynamic stretching exercises should be close to the activity that you are going to do.